yanlin-group/cicd/README.md

 ### 5xx error cause

-**Load balancer has routed traffic to `draining` state target, but the connection between load balancer and the `draining` target has been closed due to target's pod being terminated**
+**Load balancer has routed traffic to `draining` state target, but the connection between load balancer and the `draining` target has been closed due to target's pod being terminated.**

 ### 5xx error solution

-To fix this issue, **we want to keep the `draining` targets always available to be used.** In other words, if one target is in `draining` state, its associated pod should not exit.
-In this way, we hope the connection between load balancer and `draing` target will not be closed unless target's [Connection idle timeout](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/application-load-balancers.html#connection-idle-timeout) has reached.
+To fix this issue, **we want to keep the `draining` targets always available to be used.
+In other words, if one target is in `draining` state, its associated pod should not exit.
+In this way, we hope the connection between load balancer and `draing` target will not be closed unless target's [Connection idle timeout](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/application-load-balancers.html#connection-idle-timeout) has reached.**

 So we just prevent the old pods from being terminated quickly.
 In order to achieve this goal, we add [prestop hook](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/) to k8s deployment file.
 Check detail at `/deploy/k8s_deployment.yaml`